-In the context of classical planning problems, Sreedharan et al. [23] considered a related issue.
-They assumed the user's model is part of an abstraction lattice held by the agent, with each node representing an abstracted planning task model produced by projecting out a set of state fluents.
-The agent estimates the appropriate level based on user interactions and provides consistent explanations.
-This is achieved through a foil set (a set of plans) provided by the user, which the agent uses to find a minimal set of models consistent with the foil.
-This method can be seen as a special case of MRP, with the user model belonging to a set of possible models representing various abstractions of the agent's model.
-In contrast, our approach follows the standard MRP assumption with a single estimate of the user's model and a human-specified vocabulary that may include terms not in the user's model.
-This allows us to capture scenarios where users have relevant vocabulary terms without knowledge of their relationship to the problem.
+In the context of classical planning problems, Sreedharan et al. [18] has considered a similar problem.
+Specifically, they assume that the user's model is part of an abstraction lattice that the agent has, where each node in the lattice is an abstracted model of the planning task produced by projecting out a set of state fluents.
+Based on interactions with the user, the agent then estimates the appropriate level and tries to provide explanations consistent with this estimate.
+In particular, this is achieved with the user giving the agent a foil set (i.e., a set of plans) and the agent using it to locate a minimal set of models from its lattice that is consistent with that foil.
+Having an estimate of the user's model, the agent refutes the foil with an explanation that contains information about properties that are missing from the user's model.
+This method can be seen as a special case of MRP, where rather than assuming an explicit user model, the user model is assumed to belong to a set of possible models corresponding to various abstractions of the agent's model.
+In contrast, we follow the standard MRP assumption in that we only have a single estimate of the user's model, but we also have a human-specified vocabulary, and that it can include terms that are not in the user's model.
+Therefore, we are able to capture scenarios where the user's vocabulary includes terms that are relevant to the problem, but they have no knowledge on how those terms relate to the problem.
 This can often be the case when the problem includes terms, such as move in LOGISTICS, that are in everyday conversation.
-Additionally, our approach has the merit of generality, as it can be applied to problems beyond planning, as long as they can be encoded in a logical formalism for which satisfiability of sets is feasible.
+Additionally, our approach also has the additional merit of generality, as it can be used on problems beyond planning, so long as these problems can be encoded in a logical formalism and for which satisfiability of sets is feasible.
+One such application is scheduling, which we plan to study in future work.